fun to do kids old town san diego california Travel for Kids

 Wells Fargo Bank – Wells Fargo operated a stagecoach service, as well as banking for miners and prospectors.
 East of San Diego, the gold mines in Julian were very productive.
 Inside the bank is a full size stagecoach, and scales for weighing gold nuggets.
 Practice your Morse code (an essential skill for telegraph operators).

-Music and dance – In the Plaza del Pasado courtyard, listen to mariachi bands and watch Ballet Folklorico performances on the weekends.
-Also on the weekends are kids crafts and piñata breaking several times a day.
+Music and dance – Listen to mariachi bands and watch Folklorico performances on the weekends.
+Dia de los Muertos (Day of the Dead) live entertainment at Fiesta de Reyes during October.
 Cinco de Mayo is fiesta day in Old Town.

 Tip: In May, don't miss the Cinco de Mayo Festival, colorful and fun for everyone in the family – live music on stage, equestrian groups in flowing costumes, re-creation of the Battle of Puebla (all events are free).
 Little ones will enjoy a ride in the Wells Fargo stagecoach.